ideas42ventures/ideas42ventures.com/src/handbook/product.md

 ### Principles

-These are a select few principles that we follow.
+These are a select few principles that we follow when designing and building products.
 They’re inspired and informed by others’ similar principles.
 Some specific lists we’ve taken inspiration from include, but are not limited to:

 - [GOV.UK Design Principles](https://www.gov.uk/guidance/government-design-principles)
 - [Calm Technology](https://calmtech.com)